dia246/Dia_BlueStamp_Portfolio/index.md

 I faced some challeges along the way to my first milestone.
 This included some incorrect wiring, and defining components to the wrong pins in my Arduino IDE program.
 It therefore resulted in my code not working at first.
 Additionally, at the beginning I didn't understand how to write some statements in the program, but I was able to learn by watching some tutorials.

 ## NEXT STEPS:
-My next steps will be to work on adding some modifications to this project.
+My next steps will be figuring out how to mount my circuit board onto the walking stick itself.

 <!--- For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal